ThomasBertolani/smart-traffic-rl/README.md

 # Adaptive Traffic Signal Control using Reinforcement Learning

 A comparative study applying **Tabular Reinforcement Learning** and **Deep Reinforcement Learning** to optimize traffic signal control in a non-stationary, stochastic environment.
-This project demonstrates that Deep RL can outperform static heuristics by adapting to platoon dynamics in real-time.
+This project demonstrates that RL can outperform static heuristics by adapting to platoon dynamics in real-time.

 ---